 This is an older strategy where you collect user emails and send corresponding marketing materials to raise the subscribers’ interest in a product or a service.
 Email marketing strategy is suitable for those app developers who managed to build a rapport with their audience.

 There are several ways to build an email list.
 The two most powerful ones are pop-up forms asking for an email and Facebook SDK for users to sign up where it collects email.

 To encourage users to share their contact information, you may want to offer a gift in exchange for their email.
 Don’t forget to adhere to the GDPR requirements and ask your users’ permission to use personal data, as many users are protective of their email addresses, personal information, and privacy.

 Those that manage to accomplish this task can start sending emails that provoke interest and make users want to read a full piece of content or purchase specific products.

-8. App Merchandise
+8. App merchandise

 Although the digital world is dominating today, we all live in a physical one.
 That’s why selling products and branded merchandise is always a good idea.
 To earn a profit, however, you need to increase your brand awareness and get a lot of brand ambassadors to tell the world about their love for your app.

-One of the top app categories to implement a merchandize strategy is games.
+One of the top app categories to implement a merchandising strategy is games.
 Players who can’t stop admiring the adventure will eagerly spend money on branded t-shirts, stickers, cups, and other merch.
 For example, multiplayer online battle arena (MOBA) games like PUBG and DOTA sell their gear, while casual puzzle games like Angry Birds sell plush versions of their characters.

-9. Transaction Fees
+9. Transaction fees